 All of our teachers are fully credentialed, and bring extensive training and experience to their roles.
 During the admissions process, they begin their assessment of your child’s academic needs.
 They create an individualized academic program for your child that takes into consideration previous transcripts, diagnoses of learning disabilities, personal interests, talents, and other specific needs or accommodations outlined in an Individualized Education Plan (IEP).
 Our educators build on your child’s strengths, and through this one-on-one approach, our students experience the satisfaction of academic success, many for the first time.
 Thanks in large part to the dedication and passion of our educational staff, almost all of our students go on to college after graduation.

-Tony Smith, Social Studies, and English
+Tony Smith, Social Studies and English Teacher

 Tony has spent the last thirty-eight years teaching history and coaching basketball at Troy High School.
 He has taught required classes in American Government and American History, and developed an elective history series of nine separate classes, including Holocaust History, Native American History, Black Studies, World Religions, America in World War II, America in Vietnam, Social Movements through Music in the 20th Century, Psychology, and a History of the American Civil War.